Scheduling

 The overall functionality covered by this profile is as follows:

 Dr. Brown detects that a radiology examination is recommended to proceed with the treatment of her Patient Mr. White.
 Dr. Brown opens the radiology examination scheduling in her clinical information systems and selects a radiology facility for the examination.
-She asks the system to show the existing appointments for the patient, and then asks for potential appointment slots for the radiology procedure.
+She asks the system to show the existing appointments for the patient and then asks for potential appointment slots for the radiology procedure.

-From the list of available time slots presented in the clinical information system Dr. Brown selects an appropriate time slot for the examination of Mr. White.
+From the list of available time slots presented in the clinical information system, Dr. Brown selects an appropriate time slot for the examination of Mr. White.
 Dr. Brown records the booking details (e.g., Mr. White demographics, treatment, body part to examine, etc.) in the booking details dialog of the clinical information system.
 Dr. Brown confirms the records and books the examination in the confirm dialog in her clinical information system.

-From the list of available time slots presented in the patient portal Mr. White selects an appropriate time slot for the visit.
+From the list of available time slots presented in the patient portal, Mr. White selects an appropriate time slot for the visit.
 Mr. White records the booking details (e.g., demographics, symptoms, etc.) in the booking details dialog in the patient portal.
 Mr. White confirms the records and books the examination in the confirm dialog of the patient portal.

 Actors are expected to follow the recommendations and requirements found in Appendix Z.8 “Mobile Security Considerations”.

 The resources exchanged in this profile could contain information which pose a privacy risk, or in some cases, a safety risk, to providers and other personnel, as well as patients.
 For example, practitioner or patient phone numbers and home addresses could be conveyed.
 Implementers need to determine what data will be exposed by the system and what level of public access there will be if any.
+Therefore the Audit Trails and Node Authentication (ATNA) Profile is required.
+This mandates Access Controls, Secure Communications, and an Audit Trail capability.
+The use of Basic Audit Log Patterns is foundational to the AuditEvent profiles defined in this Implementation Guide.

 There are many reasonable methods of security for interoperability transactions which can be implemented without modifying the characteristics of the transactions in the Scheduling Profile.
 The use of TLS is encouraged, specifically the use of the ATNA Profile (see ITI TF-1: 9).